simplyjarod/solana-validator/README.md

 This script will:
 - Install nginx.
-- Remove all default sites and create a new site that redirects http traffic to https and https trafic (port 443) to 127.0.0.1:8899 solana RPC API.
+- Remove all enabled sites (in /etc/nginx/sites-enabled)
+- Create a new site that redirects http traffic (port 80) to https (443) and proxies POST traffic (RPC) from port 443 to 127.0.0.1:8899 and GET traffic (WS) to 127.0.0.1:8900.
 - Install snap, snapd and Let's Encrypt certbot.
 - Generate SSL certificates for the specified (sub)domain.